davetc4k/postcode_scripts_data/README.md

 ## Postcode sector data

-A postcode sector comprises of the first letters / number sequence before the space in a postcod, e.g. postcode sector in bold text,  **EH8** 9DD,**PE29** 2HW
+A postcode sector comprises of the first letters / number sequence before the space in a postcod, e.g. postcode sector in bold italic text,  ***EH8*** 9D

 The data was avalaible for download at https://www.freemaptools.com/download-uk-postcode-lat-lng.htm (it was not uploaded here)